-It is important to understand which sources are responsible for causing the exceedance in order to most effectively tailor measures to address the NO2 exceedance situation described in section 3 above.
-This can be achieved by considering the source apportionment for the exceedance situation, also presented in section 3.
+It is important to understand which sources are responsible for causing the exceedance in order to most effectively tailor measures to address the NO_2 exceedance situation described in Section 3 above.
+This can be achieved by considering the source apportionment for the exceedance situation, also presented in Section 3.
 A summary of what the source apportionment shows and the implications for which measures would therefore be appropriate is given here.

 Local road traffic was the dominant source in this exceedance location in the reference year.
-The largest contribution was from cars at the location of maximum exceedance with a contribution of 46.8 μ gm-3 of NOx out of a total of 126.9 μ gm-3 of NOx.
-Cars and on some roads buses were important sources on the primary roads with the highest concentrations.
-For all road links concentrations of NOx from diesel cars were approximately four times greater than NOx emissions from petrol cars.
-NOx concentrations from petrol LGVs are a small component of total NOx concentrations and less than 2% of total NOx from LGVs.
+The largest contribution was from diesel cars at the location of maximum exceedance with a contribution of 34.7 μ gm-3 of NO_X out of a total of 117.9 μ gm-3 of NO_X.
+Diesel cars, diesel LGVs and on some roads buses were important sources on the primary roads with the highest concentrations.

 This indicates that appropriate measures should impact on local road traffic sources in this zone.
-Other measures may also be beneficial depending on the source apportionment for the urban background.
+Other measures to address the urban background sources may also be beneficial.